 - Students must be enrolled in a data science or an education or social science program in the US or Canada on or after September 1, 2020.

 - A student is ineligible to participate if currently employed or has an agreement for future employment – either paid or unpaid (including internships) – with a software producer that creates graphics software whether proprietary or open source.
+(If you have questions on your particular internship or employment, please contact firstname.lastname@example.org.)

 The goal is to demonstrate how interactive visualization can be used to prod readers of various backgrounds to investigate substantive educational questions more deeply.